Welcome to the Jose Lake Improvement Association

 - Waterskiing, jet skiing and tubing between the hours of 10 am and 7 pm only.

 - When jet skiing or towing water skiers or tubers, operate at least 100 feet from all swimmers, anglers, and docks.
+THIS INCLUDES THE AREAS WHERE THE LAKE NARROWS (BY THE STORE AND BY THE ISLAND), THERE ARE NO WAKE SIGNS, AND BALLOON BUOYS.

 - Respect all swimmers and the designated swimming areas.